By Apollo 24|7, Published on- 01 November 2022 & Updated on - 04 November 2022

 Gallstones are pebble-shaped deposits that contain cholesterol and bilirubin and are found at the bottom region of the gallbladder.
 A patient might develop one or multiple gallstones.

-Gallbladder stones can be of the size of a grain or even a golf ball.
-Their size might increase gradually.
-It happens as the stones continue collecting deposits from the bile juice as the fluid washes over them.
-That's why in most cases, these stones do not cause any symptoms initially and stay in the gallbladder.
+Gallbladder stones can be the size of a grain or even a golf ball.
+Their size might increase gradually as the stones continue collecting deposits from the bile juice as the fluid washes over them.
+That's why, in most cases, these stones do not initially cause symptoms and stay in the gallbladder.

-If the level of cholesterol is high, the bile is unable to dissolve it.
+If the cholesterol level is high, the bile cannot dissolve it.
 As a result, the extra cholesterol remnants gradually develop into stones that cause the issue.
 Moreover, excessive bilirubin can also cause these stones to develop.

 Gallstones can cause a wide variety of complications, including liver blockage, liver cirrhosis, cholangitis, jaundice, malabsorption, and gallbladder inflammation.
 So, these stones must not be left untreated and should be immediately examined by a specialist doctor.